-- If you use aerosol (spray) products, such as hairspray, while wearing lenses, keep your eyes closed until the spray has settled. - Avoid all harmful or irritating vapors and fumes while wearing lenses. - Never rinse your lenses in water from the tap.
-There are two reasons for this: - 1.
-Tap water contains many impurities that can contaminate or damage your lenses and may lead to eye infection or injury. - 2.
-You might lose your lens down the drain.
+- If you use aerosol (spray) products, such as hair-spray, while wearing lenses, keep your eyes closed until the spray has settled. - Avoid all harmful or irritating vapors and fumes while wearing lenses. - Never rinse your lenses in water from the tap.
+Tap water contains many impurities that can contaminate or damage your lenses and may lead to eye infection or injury.